Azure/RDS-Templates/rdmi-peopletech/Create and provision new RDmi hostpool/README.md

-# Update or New hostpool
+# Create and provision new RDmi hostpool

 This template updates RDSH servers in existing or new hostpool.